You are currently viewing 25 Free Things to Do in San DiegoPin

 This sculpture was based on a photo by Victor Jorgensen of V-J day in Times Square.
 See if you can match the pose.
 There is a parking lot where you have to pay for metered parking.
 There aren’t many street parking options.

 Local Tip: There is free parking after 8 PM.
-Parking can be a challenge during the day, so it’s easier to go at night.
+Parking can be challenging during the day, so it’s easier to go at night.

 Unconditional Surrender Statue San Diego + Top Free Things to Do in San DiegoPin

-More Free Things to Do San Diego CA
+More Free Things to Do in San Diego CA

 These didn’t make the top of our list, but if you’ve done all the above, here are some more ideas for free activities in San Diego.